-USSPM 4E; CPP7 Tips on Implementation The feedback mechanism should allow for anonymity or confidentiality, which is especially important for women.
+The feedback mechanism should allow for anonymity or confidentiality, which is especially important for women.
 Provide staff training.
 Such training should cover codes of conduct, grievance mechanisms, and client relationship-management.
 Most importantly, training should position client feedback as an opportunity for staff to improve service rather than as something threatening.
 Provide field staff with incentives to encourage client feedback.
 Incentives can take the form of public recognition or spot bonuses based on the number of clients who provide feedback.
 Do not take a low percentage of complaints at face value.
 This may simply mean that customers do not know their options or do not trust the complaints system.
 This is particularly true in low-competition environments: a client with no other options will not complain even about very bad service if she fears loss of access.
-Pilot Findings At Ujjivan, 0.4% of clients had submitted a formal complaint or inquiry.
+Beta Findings At Ujjivan, 0.4% of clients had submitted a formal complaint or inquiry.
 Within 6 months of giving customers cards which outlined complaint resolution procedures, Ujjivan saw an 88% increase in customer inquiries and complaints.
-Beyond the number of complaints, Fundación delamujer began to track the types of inquiries as well as the channel through which they were received.
-This enabled them to measure and set target response time per type of inquiry.